RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 The 20 Content Skill Standards, given in Appendix A and elsewhere, are the core basic skills of MTH 325.
 Part of your job is to **"meet"** as many of these standards as possible. **"Meeting" a standard requires TWO (2) successful demonstrations of skill on that standard**.
 A demonstration of skill is one of three things:

-- **Successful work on a quiz problem targeting that standard.** Periodically during the semester, you'll be given a Content Skill Standard quiz.
-Each quiz contains several problems, and each problem covers exactly one of the Content Skill Standards.
-A repsonse to a quiz problem for a Content Skill Standard with only a limited number of errors will constitute a "successful demonstration" of skill on that standard. *Each quiz is cumulative*, meaning that it will contain problems for each new Content Skill Standard along with new versions of quiz problems for earlier standards.
-(For example, Quiz 2 will have new versions of problems for all the standards assessed on Quiz 1, along with new problems for standards we cover since Quiz 1.)
-You do not need to do all the problems on each quiz; just attempt the problems for Content Skill Standards that you haven't completed yet and feel ready to try.
-We will take time in class to work on Content Skill Standard quizzes, then you will complete these and upload your work to Blackboard later.
+- **Successful work on a quiz problem targeting that standard.** Almost every week, we will have a quiz over Content Skill Standards.
+Each quiz contains several problems, and each problem covers exactly one Content Skill Standard. *Each quiz is cumulative*, with new problems for the most recently-covered standards along with new versions of problems for standards on previous quizzes.
+An answer to a problem that meets the specifications found in the Specifications for Student Work in MTH 325 document, is considered a "successful demontration of skill".
 - **Successful work on an oral quiz done during drop-in hours.** You can also demonstrate skill on a Content Skill Standard by requesting a live oral quiz on that standard in drop-in hours.
 To use this option, go to the Calendly page at https://calendly.com/robert-talbert and request either an oral quiz either in-person or online.
 You'll be asked which standard you want to be quizzed over.
 Then, I will make out a new problem for that standard, and you'll work through it live at the requested time.
 - **Successful work on a video solution to a quiz.** Finally, you can demonstrate skill asynchronously by requesting a new problem on a standard and then working out the solution on a video, and posting that video to [our class' private Flip channel](https://flip.com/4c1a7e9d).

-As mentioned above, **to meet a Content Skill Standard, you must provide TWO (2) separate demonstrations of skill on that standard.** (The idea is that a single successful demonstration of skill could be a fluke; two successful demonstrations are far more likely to be the truth.)
-You can mix and match the three different ways of demonstrating skill listed above.
+As mentioned above, **to meet a Content Skill Standard, you must provide TWO (2) separate demonstrations of skill on that standard.** (A single successful demonstration of skill could be a fluke; two successful demonstrations generally aren't.)
+You can mix and match the three different ways of demonstrating skill listed above; for example you can give one demonstration of skill using a video and the second one using a quiz problem.
 However: **At least one demonstration of skill must come from a quiz problem.**

-The document Specifications for Student Work in MTH 325 gives complete details on what you'll be asked to do in these demonstrations of skill and what constitutes a "successful" demonstration.
-In Blackboard, there is a gradebook entry for each Content Skill Standard.
+**How these are recorded on Blackboard:** The Blackboard gradebook contains one column for each of the 20 Content Skill Standards.
 If you have *no* successful demonstrations of skill on a Content Skill Standard yet, that standard will show *No DOS yet* (where DOS = Demonstration Of Skill).
 If you have *one* successful demonstration, it will say *One DOS*.
 Once you have given two successful demonstrations of skill on a Content Skill Standard, in Blackboard it will say *CSS met* (where CSS = Content Skill Standard) and **you do not need to give any more demonstrations of skill on that standard for the rest of the course**.
 Blackboard entries are updated after every quiz or other demonstration of skill.

 ### Proof and Application problems, and the Proof and Applications Badges